Wildlife Habitat Restoration on Private Lands Professional Training

 Identify the time allocated: Keep within the time allotted for your presentation.

-Determine when questions and discussion will take place: Again, as part of the pre-conference discussion, identify the time to be devoted to questions and discussion and whether you will take questions during your presentation or only afterwards.
+Determine when questions and discussion will take place: Identify the time to be devoted to questions and discussion and whether you will take questions during your presentation or only afterwards.

 Plan your presentation: Create an outline for yourself of the key points to be conveyed and then develop notes regarding what you wish to share relating to each key point.
 Develop visual aids (see below) to illustrate your key points and serve as an outline to the session.